Close

 Visa on Arrival and Waiver Options

-Citizens of Australia, New Zealand, and the Philippines may obtain a Waiver of the Visa on arrival at a cost of TT$400.
-Citizens of other visa-required countries may also obtain a Waiver of the Visa on arrival if holding a copy of pre-arranged approval from immigration, excluding citizens of North Korea, North Macedonia, Venezuela, and Vietnam.
-Citizens of countries requiring a visa may obtain an eVisa online.
-Single entry visas cost $53.00, while multiple entry visas cost $85.00.
+Citizens of Australia, New Zealand, and the Philippines may obtain a Waiver of the Visa on arrival, historically priced at TT$400; confirm the current amount, as immigration fees were revised on January 1, 2026.
+Citizens of other visa-required countries may also obtain a Waiver of the Visa on arrival if holding a copy of pre-arranged approval from immigration, excluding citizens of North Korea, North Macedonia, Venezuela, and Vietnam, as well as holders of ordinary passports of China and Haiti.
+Citizens of countries requiring a visa apply for an eVisa online, issued as a multiple-entry visa for TT$800 since January 1, 2026.
+Through consulates, a multiple-entry visa costs US$143 under the fee schedule effective January 22, 2026.

 04